drvinceknight/unpeudemath/_posts/2015-01-26-introducing-game-theory-to-my-class.md

 This is ([just like last year](http://drvinceknight.blogspot.co.uk/2014/01/matching-pennies-in-class.html)) not quite what we expect (which is cool).
 It's pretty late as I'm writing this and I need to head to sleep so I'll point you towards the post from last year ([here](http://drvinceknight.blogspot.co.uk/2014/01/matching-pennies-in-class.html)) and encourage you to read that and perhaps offer your own interpretation of what is happening :)

+Finally: **a big thanks** to my students for engaging so much, I really appreciate it.